-The larynx is your voice box.
-It is located at the top of the your windpipe, or trachea.
-The larynx contains the vocal folds or chords.
-Air passing through the larynx and over the vocal folds causes them to vibrate and produce sound; this gives people the ability to speak.
+It’s important to keep your larynx healthy because it contains your vocal folds, or cords.
+Air passing through your larynx and over the vocal folds causes them to vibrate and produce sound.
+This gives you the ability to speak.

-Laryngoscopy is used to learn more about various conditions or problems in the throat, including:
+Laryngoscopy is used to learn more about various conditions or problems in your throat, including:

 - difficulty swallowing